dotnet/csharpstandard/standard/types.md

 - A reference variable that has been determined to be *maybe null*, is dereferenced.
 - A reference variable of a non-nullable type is assigned to an expression that is *maybe null*.
 - The `?` is used to note a nullable reference type.
+- The null-forgiving operator `!` (§Null-Forgiving-Expressions) is used to set the null state of its operand to *not null*.

 > *Example*:
 >